What kind of page is azurewebsites[.]net?

 In various for-pay tiers, a website can be assigned one or more custom domains, however, this service is often misused by scammers and malware (malicious software) distributors.
 In this particular case, it is misused to promote a tech-support scam.

-Typically, tech-support scams are promoted using dubious websites that are opened by potentially unwanted applications (PUAs) installed on the system or through clicked deceptive advertisements.
+Typically, tech-support scams are promoted using dubious websites that are opened by unwanted applications installed on the system or through clicked deceptive advertisements.
 This scam is presented as a security warning from Microsoft, however, this company has nothing to do with it.

 Scammers often use well-known company names to disguise their scam pages as official and legitimate.
 Once opened, this site displays a pop-up window stating that "ERROR # 268d3x8938(3)" has occurred and encourages users to contact scammers via the "+1-844-276-0777" telephone number within five minutes.